Having to deal with an overtired baby isn’t an easy job. It could make parenting incredibly challenging and tiring.

 It is one of the most common problems faced by first-time parents, in fact, most parents!

-Overtiredness simply means that your baby isn’t getting enough sleep, and have kept themselves awake by crying (most common).
+Overtiredness means that your baby isn’t getting enough sleep and have kept themselves awake by crying (most common).

-Some parents only become aware of the overtired cycle when their baby becomes chronically overtired, and their health and wellbeing is threatened.
+Some parents only become aware of the overtired cycle when their baby becomes chronically overtired, and their health and wellbeing are threatened.

 This is why it is important to learn the signs of an overtired baby so that you can easily break the cycle while it’s still early.

 At the initial stage of an overtired cycle, babies show signs of tiredness and desire to sleep.
 They’d begin to turn their head away from stimuli, suck on their hands, and get fussy.

 Soon, they’ll become hypersensitive, increasingly fussy, and uncomfortable; They’ll begin to rub their eyes, scratch their faces, tug at their clothes, and the worst of all… cry inconsolably either for food or attention.

 They’d also jerk awake after every 20 – 30 minutes of sleep, only to wake up feeling more tired the next morning.
 Rinse and Repeat… Initiate an Endless Loop.

-In this blog, we discuss 6 actionable methods on how to get an overtired baby to sleep and how to help an overtired baby make up their sleep debt.
+In this blog, we discuss 6 actionable methods for getting an overtired baby to sleep and how to help an overtired baby make up their sleep debt.